Baba Gana Kingibe: Political assignments since 1993

-Since June 12, Kingibe has served in successive military and civilian governments.
+Since 1993, Kingibe has served in successive military and civilian governments.
 In 1993, Kingibe joined the military regime of General Sani Abacha serving as: Minister of Foreign Affairs from 1993 to 1995, Minister of Internal Affairs from 1995 to 1997, and Minister of Power and Steel from 1997 to 1998.
 Following the death of Abacha, his successor General Abdulsalami Abubakar dissolved the cabinet and Kingibe was out of government to undergo postgraduate studies at the Graduate Institute of International and Development Studies in Geneva, before later leaving his studies to return to diplomatic service.

 Kingibe served from October 2002 to September 2006 as the Special Envoy of the African Union to Sudan and subsequently Special Representative of the Chairperson of the African Union Commission and head of the African Union Mission in Sudan (AMIS).
-In September 2006, Kingibe returned to Nigeria and joined the Peoples Democratic Party ahead of the 2007 presidential election, won by Umaru Yar'Adua, it was widely believed that Kingibe considered running for the presidency, before later joining the Yar'Adua administration.
+In September 2006, Kingibe returned to Nigeria and joined the Peoples Democratic Party ahead of the 2007 presidential election won by Umaru Yar'Adua, it was widely believed that Kingibe considered running for the presidency, before later joining the Yar'Adua administration.

 In June 2007, he was appointed Secretary to the Government of the Federation.
 In September 2008, with the onset of Yar'Adua's subsequent illness and first hospitalization in Saudi Arabia, Kingibe was unceremoniously removed from office for allegedly plotting with General Abdullahi Mohammed to remove Yar'Adua from power due to his poor health.
-Following his removal from office, Kingibe maintained a low profile and later became critical of President Goodluck Jonathan's inability to suppress the insurgency in the North-East.
+Following his removal from office, Kingibe maintained a low profile and later became critical of President Goodluck Jonathan's for his inability to suppress the insurgency in the North-East.

 After the 2015 presidential election won by Muhammadu Buhari, Kingibe was appointed a member of Buhari's inauguration committee.
 Since then, he has gone on to feature prominently alongside Abba Kyari as a powerful behind the scenes decision-maker – shaping the administrations intelligence and foreign policy.
 In February 2018, Kingibe denied campaigning for the 2019 presidential election.
 In June 2018, President Muhammadu Buhari recognized June 12 as Democracy Day and awarded Kingibe the second highest national honour of the Grand Commander of the Order of the Niger.
-On May 31 2021, Kingibe was appointed by President Muhammadu Buhari to his cabinet as Special Envoy on Chad and the Lake Chad Region.
+On 31 May 2021, Kingibe was appointed by President Muhammadu Buhari to his cabinet as Special Envoy on Chad and the Lake Chad Region.